 - Easily doubled

 - & So delicious!

-This is a perfect summer side dish that everyone will enjoy, and can really be enjoyed all year long at just about any type of family/friend gathering.
-Picnics, parties, potlucks and BBQ’s are all places this easy potato salad will be welcome!
+It’s a perfect summer side dish that everyone will enjoy.
+Picnics, parties, potlucks and BBQ’s are all places this easy vegan side dish will be welcome!

 CLASSIC VEGAN POTATO SALAD